sudwebd/capture_extension/README.md

-# DOM Capture Extension
+# DAP Capture Extension

-A lightweight, scalable, and modular Chrome extension for capturing and managing DOM element and page metadata during user journeys across web applications.
+A Chrome extension for capturing web elements and their interactions in a structured flow.

 ## Purpose